 The prison ministry is an outreach project to residents of the Central Arkansas Community Correction Center, a facility for non-violent, first time offenders.
 The first and fourth Sundays of each month volunteers from Asbury UMC and Pulaski Heights UMC provide the residents with a Bible lesson.
 Clothing is purchased for residents upon their release and Christmas presents are provided for the children of the residents.
 Asbury’s prison band plays for the residents on the 4th Sunday of the month.
 This ministry provides volunteers with an opportunity to encourage and help residents learn about Jesus Christ, often for the first time, and to help change lives.

 United Methodist Women is a community of women whose purpose is to know God and experience freedom as whole persons through Jesus Christ.
 It is a group that participates in local and global ministries such as Stew Pot, Flood Buckets, Camp Aldersgate, Rice Depot, etc. Recent projects have included collecting school supplies for delivery at the Sager Brown Center in Louisiana, as well as food collection for the 200,000 Reasons project, which is the United Methodists’ initiative to fight childhood hunger in Arkansas.
-There are three UMW circles that meet at Asbury at various times for missions as well as fun and fellowship.
+There are three UMW circles that meet at Asbury at various times for missions as well as fun and fellowship (Mary, Rebekah, and Summer).

 Throughout the year, we participate in a number of projects.
 Depending on the time of the year, you will hear about a variety of service projects happening within the church.
 Here is a sampling of a few: